Skip to content

 User profile60 (1 min)Users expect changes to appear quickly

-Search results120 (2 min)Balance between freshness and performance
+Search results120 (2 min)Balance freshness and performance

 Dashboard stats30 (30 sec)Near-real-time but expensive to compute